Wallerawang railway station

-Wallerawang railway station is a heritage-listed under construction regional railway station located on the Main Western line in Wallerawang, City of Lithgow, New South Wales, Australia.
-It is also known as Wallerawang railway station and yard group.
-The property was added to the New South Wales State Heritage Register on 2 April 1999.
+Wallerawang railway station is a heritage-listed regional railway station located on the Main Western line in Wallerawang, the City of Lithgow, New South Wales, Australia.
+The property was added to the New South Wales State Heritage Register on 2 April 1999 as Wallerawang railway station and yard group.

 History

 The station opened on 1 March 1870 as the terminus of the Main Western line when it was extended from Bowenfels.
 On 1 July 1870, the line was extended to Rydal.
 Originally opened as Mudgee Road, it was renamed Wallerawang in 1873.

 In 1880, work commenced on the new rail line to Mudgee, the first stage of the Gwabegar line.
 Completed in May 1882, Wallerawang became a junction station from a junction 600 m west of the station.

 With the State Rail Authority replacing the Lithgow to Orange and Mudgee services with road coaches, the station closed in May 1989.
 Road coach services still call opposite the station.

-On 24 October 2022, the Deputy Premier Paul Toole announced that Wallerawang Station would be refurbished and reopened.
-As of August 2023, it was planned that Wallerawang would be a stop on the twice daily Bathurst Bullet service and on the Central West XPT.
+On 24 October 2022, deputy premier Paul Toole announced that Wallerawang Station would be refurbished and reopened.
+As of August 2023, it was planned that Wallerawang would be a stop on the twice daily Bathurst Bullet service and on the Central West Express.

 On 28 February 2025, the NSW Labor government announced that work was commencing to reopen the station in late 2026.

 Service timetables for the reopening were not confirmed when construction work began but daily Bathurst Bullet and XPT services are expected to stop there.